easyparcel/classic-integration-doc/sg/wc/import_vs_plugin_wc.md

 ## 🤔 Which Should You Choose?

 ### Choose **Import Method** if:
-- You have a small to medium-sized store
 - You prefer having full control over the shipping process
 - You need access to all courier services and features
 - You don't mind manual order processing
-- You want to avoid plugin subscription fees
 - You require advanced customization options
 - You have a heavily customized WooCommerce setup
 - You're concerned about plugin conflicts
+- You prefer Fedex and UPS courier

 ### Choose **EasyParcel Plugin** if:
 - You have a high-volume store